mi4-corporation/Enverus-Drillinginfo-Direct-Access/README.md

-# Drillinginfo Direct Access C# Classes by Mi4
+# Enverus Drillinginfo Direct Access C# Classes by Mi4

-This repository contains the C# classes created by Mi4 for various solutions we have implemented using Drillinginfo's Direct Access API.
+This repository contains the C# classes created by Mi4 for various solutions we have implemented using Enverus Drillinginfo's Direct Access API.

 1. [ The Direct Access API](#api)
 2. [ Purpose ](#purpose)